How to bullet-proof your content marketing strategy.

 Ikea seem to be the only brand that has successfully leveraged AR so far but with Apple’s ARKit, Google’s ARCore, and Snapchat Lens Studio open and allowing developers to create their own augmented reality apps, expect this to seep into our everyday lives beyond Pokemon Go.
 It’s time to think if AR is relevant for you brand.

-Good ol’ print
+Don’t forget good ol’ print

 This may not be the first thing that comes to your mind when discussing content marketing trends for 2019, but print is making a comeback!
 With lots of digital ‘noise’, the printed product is providing cut-through for brands, reaching customers in a tactile, emotional way that commands attention and is proven to outperform digital in terms of brand recall.